 Clothing – Wide necks and a minimal collar will reduce the risk of the transplant or donor area being harmed.
 Zip-ups or items with buttons are recommended for maximised patient comfort.

 Transportation – The patient should make sure that they have proper transportation after the hair transplant in Turkey is over.
 If someone is there with the patient who can drive them to the hotel, it would be better.
-The anaesthesia given to relieve pain and help you relax during the surgery takes time to wear off probably will not be worn off by the time the procedure is over.
+The anaesthesia given to relieve pain and help you relax during the surgery takes time to wear off and probably will not be worn off by the time the procedure is over.

-When You Travel to Turkey for Hair Transplant
+When You Come to Turkey

 The day after your arrival, you will be met at the hospital by a patient host, who will act as your central point of call for each appointment throughout your stay in Turkey.
 The host will also act as a translator as you meet with your surgeon to clarify any unclear points.